qcif/rdsi-arms/test/arms-test-plan.md

 ARMS Test Plan
 ==============

-Version: 1.0 draft 2014-03-21
+Version: 1.0 draft 2014-03-24

 ## Introduction

 ### Background

-The Allocation Request Management System (ARMS) system was created to help manage parts of the process of providing RDSI storage allocations.
+The Allocation Request Management System (ARMS) system helps manage parts of the process of providing RDSI storage allocations.
 It captures the information in a request for storage, and tracks that request through the process of assessing and (if approved) provisioning the storage for it.